-We believe a person's zip code should not determine the quality of their health care, and in a free society, access to care —and decision-making regarding one’s care— are basic rights, not privileges.
 Engaged civic learning has significant, positive impact on nursing students' confidence, social skills, appreciation of diversity, and ability to cultivate relationships.
 Students become better equipped to recognize the causes and innovative solutions to complex social problems, while they develop critical workplace skills and practice their voices as professional nurses.
 They become effective change agents by participating in direct service, capacity building, advocacy, and research.

 Immersed in the community

-Curriculum Development: Camden Coalition of Healthcare Providers
+Workforce Development: Camden Coalition of Healthcare Providers

-Focus on Pre-Schoolers: Healthy Head Start
+Healthy Head Start

-Faculty-Practice Partnership: Project H.O.P.E. at Cathedral Kitchen
+Primary Care for Homeless: Project H.O.P.E. at Cathedral Kitchen

 Having fun while doing good

-Today, there is a growing movement of committed nurses who bring healing and health equity to underserved communities all across the country and the world.
 More than ever, nurses are using their influence and knowledge to advance the frontlines of heath care practice, policy, and patient outcomes.
 Our Rutgers–Camden Student Nurses' Association (SNA) is a local, student-run organization that encourages students to expand their roles as nurse leaders and patient advocates by working to make a positive impact on people who live in Camden, N.J.
 The SNA supports classmates and promotes health equity by forging partnerships with social enterprises such as soup kitchens, places of worship, and community groups in the City of Camden and beyond.